Translation (biology): Basic mechanisms

-The basic process of protein production is the addition of one amino acid at a time to the end of a protein.
+The basic process of protein production is the addition of one amino acid at a time to the end of a forming polypeptide chain.
 This operation is performed by a ribosome.
-A ribosome is made up of two subunits, a small subunit, and a large subunit.
+A ribosome is made up of two subunits, in the eukaryote a small (40S) subunit, and a large (60S) subunit.
 These subunits come together before the translation of mRNA into a protein to provide a location for translation to be carried out and a polypeptide to be produced.
 The choice of amino acid type to add is determined by a messenger RNA (mRNA) molecule.
 Each amino acid added is matched to a three-nucleotide subsequence of the mRNA.
 For each such triplet possible, the corresponding amino acid is accepted.
 The successive amino acids added to the chain are matched to successive nucleotide triplets in the mRNA.
 In this way, the sequence of nucleotides in the template mRNA chain determines the sequence of amino acids in the generated amino acid chain.

 The addition of an amino acid occurs at the C-terminus of the peptide; thus, translation is said to be amine-to-carboxyl directed.

 The mRNA carries genetic information encoded as a ribonucleotide sequence from the chromosomes to the ribosomes.
 The ribonucleotides are "read" by translational machinery in a sequence of nucleotide triplets called codons.
 Each of those triplets codes for a specific amino acid.

 The ribosome molecules translate this code to a specific sequence of amino acids.
 The ribosome is a multisubunit structure containing ribosomal RNA (rRNA) and proteins.
 It is the "factory" where amino acids are assembled into proteins.

 Transfer RNAs (tRNAs) are small noncoding RNA chains (74–93 nucleotides) that transport amino acids to the ribosome.
 The repertoire of tRNA genes varies widely between species, with some bacteria having between 20 and 30 genes while complex eukaryotes could have thousands. tRNAs have a site for amino acid attachment, and a site called an anticodon.
 The anticodon is an RNA triplet complementary to the mRNA triplet that codes for their cargo amino acid.